Odizinne/HeadsetControl-Qt/README.md

 Windows / linux compatible.

 For linux this was designed for use with plasma icons.
 Gnome users should have a look at [headsetcontrol-indicator](https://github.com/Odizinne/headsetcontrol-indicator) instead.
+For any other environment, light custom icon will be used by default.

 ![image](assets/screenshot.png)